shalanah/inapp-debugger/README.md

 # Results from Mobile App Tests Using inappdebugger.com

+Table displays latest versions of apps - previous version may differ.

 ## Android

-While many social media sites fail to download assets properly, on Android you can use the intent link reliably to escape except for WeChat + TikTok.
+On Android, till recently (https://github.com/shalanah/inapp-debugger/issues/11), you could use intent link to reliably escape.

 - ❌ 🔇 - Fails to download file without any indication to user (silent)
 - ❌ 📝 - Fails but provides a note